Azure/azure-sphere-samples/Samples/AvnetIoTConnectTemplate/README.md

 ## Preparation

-**Note:** By default, this sample targets [MT3620 reference development board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, like the MT3620 development kit from Seeed Studios.
+**Note:** By default, this sample targets [Avnet Starter Kit Rev1](http://avnet.me/mt3620-kit) hardware.
 To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the CMakeLists.txt file.
 For detailed instructions, see the [README file in the HardwareDefinitions folder](../../HardwareDefinitions/README.md).

 1. Set up your Azure Sphere device and development environment as described in [Azure Sphere documentation](https://docs.microsoft.com/azure-sphere/install/overview).
 1. Clone the Azure Sphere Samples repository on GitHub and navigate to the AzureIoT folder.